dsmiller95/dsmiller95.github.io/content/posts/2020-02-07-cleanup-git-branches/index.md

 ## Comparing the Lists

 The `grep` command is configurable enough to use it for this purpose by using a few command line options.
-In effect this configuration attempts to exactly match each line in `locals` against every line in remotes, and only output lines from `locals` which do not match.
+In effect, this configuration attempts to exactly match each line in `locals` against every line in remotes, and only output lines from `locals` which do not match.

 ```sh
 cat locals | grep -x -v -f remotes > branchesToDelete